khamerling-potts/SongSaver/README.md

 Quick demo:
 ![project gif](https://github.com/khamerling-potts/phase-2-project/blob/main/src/demo.gif)

-#### Various edge cases were accounted for:

-- When on page 1 of the search results, users are prevented from going back another page.
-- If users reach the end of the available animals, they are prevented from moving forward another page.
-- If a user moves between saved animals and search results without looking up a new zip code, the page count is maintained.
-This means users will be on the same page of results when they return to the results page.
-- If a zip code returns no animals, users are alerted and the DOM remains the way it was from the last successful search.

 ## Future additions

-I hope to add additional functionality to this project by implementing more search filters, including filtering by breed and by distance.
+I hope to add additional functionality to this project by implementing pagination within the Spotify results.
+This would allow users to view more than the first 8 results.

-I would also like to eventually add a page/offset endpoint in my JSON Server.
-This would allow me to implement page navigation buttons and only display 6 saved animals at a time.
+I also plan on allowing users to edit already saved songs within the 'saved songs' page.

-(Icon image courtesy of [The Noun Project](https://thenounproject.com/))
+(Icon image courtesy of Adobe Stock)